-Extra Help/ LIS
+Extra Help, SIJ

-Helpful Resources
+Resources Helpful

 Open Enrollment

-VyndaLinkTM Financial Support
+VyndaLink®

-VyndaLink can help you understand your insurance coverage and look for potential financial assistance options to help pay for your VYNDAMAX® (tafamidis) prescription.
+VyndaLink can help you understand your insurance coverage and look for potential financial assistance options to help pay for your VYNDAMAX[®] (tafamidis) prescription.

-Alternative funding sources If you need help with the cost of your medicine, VyndaLink can check to see if you may be eligible for Medicare Extra Help or alternative sources of funding, and VyndaLink can tell you how to apply.
+Alternative funding sources If you need help with the cost of your medicine, VyndaLink can check to see if you may be eligible for Medicare Extra Help or alternative sources of funding, and VyndaLink can provide information on how to apply.

-Patient Assistance Program If support through an alternative funding source is not available, you may be eligible to receive VYNDAMAX or VYNDAQEL® (tafamidis meglumine) at no cost through the Pfizer Patient Assistance Program.\ If you have a prescription for VYNDAMAX, you can complete the VyndaLink enrollment form from www.VyndaLink.com/patient and either fax it to 1-888-878-8474 or mail it to VyndaLink at PO Box 221296, Charlotte, NC 28222.
-You must complete Section 2, Patient Financial Information, in order for VyndaLink to assess your eligibility for financial assistance resources.
+Patient Assistance Program If support through an alternative funding source is not an option, you may be eligible to receive VYNDAMAX at no cost through the Pfizer Patient Assistance Program.[†] If you have a prescription for VYNDAMAX, you and your physician can complete the VyndaLink enrollment form from www.VyndaLink.com and either fax it to 1-888-878-8474 or mail it to VyndaLink at PO Box 221296, Charlotte, NC 28222.
+Please follow the directions on the form and complete all insurance and financial information in order for VyndaLink to assess your eligibility for financial assistance.